aprilschen/aprilschen.github.io/_teaching/dolphin-education.md

 location:
 ---

 Taught coursework in AP Computer Science, and introductory classes in Java, C++, and Python.
-Company benefits included cute drinks, and occasionally, dominos pizza.
+Company benefits included fizzy drinks, and occasionally, dominos pizza.